-Pupils can take lessons in the following disciplines and if there is a request to have lessons in an instrument not mentioned here, then we will endeavour, where possible, to source the appropriate visiting teacher.
+Pupils can take lessons in the following disciplines and, if there is a request to have lessons in an instrument not mentioned here, we will endeavour where possible to source the appropriate visiting teacher.
 We currently have 16 peripatetic music teachers covering all our individual lessons.
 Many of these teachers also run our co-curricular weekly music groups.

-Piano

-Singing

-Guitar
+Singing Guitar Recorder Oboe

-Drum-kit
+Drum-kit Clarinet

-Percussion
+Percussion Bassoon

-Flute Recorder Oboe Clarinet Bassoon Saxophone
+Saxophone

-Violin Viola Cello Double Bass Harp
+Violin Viola Cornet Trumpet

+•

+Cello Trombone

-Cornet Trumpet Trombone French Horn Euphonium Tuba
+Double Bass French Horn

+Harp Euphonium

+Tuba

-If your daughter would like to take individual extra music lessons, then please click here and complete the online form.
+If your daughter would like to take individual extra music lessons, please complete the form on the parent portal.